 Benefits of Saunas

-Saunas have been around for over 2,000 years and date back to what is now modern-day Finland as a way of promoting vitality and improving health.
+Saunas have been around for over 2,000 years and date back to what is now modern-day Finland as a way of promoting vitality and improving health and wellness.
 (1) They have seen a resurgence since the 20th century as people have started to appreciate all the potential benefits they hold, such as enhancing mood, improving immunity and recovery from exercise, and even aiding in weight loss.

-Saunas may be helpful in improving mood and mental well-being.
-The heat and relaxation that you can experience when sitting in a sauna may help to reduce stress as well as promote clarity, and saunas may even alleviate a host of mental health issues, like depression.
-(3) The sweat and heat of saunas might also promote the release of “feel-good” chemicals in the brain, like endorphins and serotonin, which may lead to improved mood and mental clarity.
+- Mood Enhancement and Clarity: The relaxation that you can experience when sitting in a sauna may help to reduce stress as well as promote clarity.
+(3) The sweat and heat of saunas might also promote the release of “feel-good” chemicals in the brain, like endorphins and serotonin.
 (4)

-Saunas may also help improve the function of your immune system due to the increase in body temperature when sauna bathing, leading to an “artificial fever.”
-(5) The heat may help stimulate white blood cells and has even been studied as a potential way to combat infections like COVID-19.
-(6) The evidence for long-term effects on immune function is still somewhat unclear, and more research is needed to definitively say anything on that subject.
+- Improved Immunity: Saunas may also help improve the function of your immune system due to the increase in body temperature when sauna bathing.
+(5) The heat may help stimulate white blood cells and has even been studied as a potential way to combat infections.
+(6) More research is needed, though.

 Features